felix-lang/felix/README.md

 ### Duality Bridges
 Felix provides duality bridges.
-Pointers in the imperative model are dual to recursion in the functional model.
+Pointers in the imperative model are dual to fix points of recursive types in the functional model.
 Infinte loops and continuation passing via channels in coroutines are dual to recursion in the functional model.